ACINQ/eclair/source/index.html.md

 Pays a **BOLT11** invoice, in case of failure the payment will be retried up to `maxAttempts` times, default number of attempts is read from the configuration.
 The API works in a fire-and-forget fashion where the unique identifier for this payment attempt is immediately returned to the caller.
+It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

 ### HTTP Request